harryreyesnieva/p8105_final_project/docs/proposal.md

 **Planned analyses / visualizations / coding challenges:**

 -   Summaries
-    -   Tabulation of patient characteristics by transplantation center
+    -   Tabulation of patient characteristics, offer acceptance practices, and transplant activity over time by transplantation center
+    -   Goal: compare directly between centers in close geographic proximity
 -   Exploratory statistical analyses
-    -   Subcharacterization by patient baseline covariates (age, gender, etc.)
+    -   Subcharacterization by patient baseline covariates (age, gender, primary disease, PRA sensitization, BMI, etc.)
+    -   Is there a correlation between high-risk offer acceptance ratios and transplant volume?
 -   Visualizations
-    -   Scatter plots of outcomes by transplantation center
+    -   Scatter plots of offer acceptance practices by transplantation center for multiple risk categories
-    -   Leaflet plots of covariates by transplantation center
+    -   Leaflet plots showing transplant volume and outcomes by transplantation center
 -   Potential challenges
+    -   Identifying and filtering centers that are close to each other using zip codes =&gt; could start with just the 9 transplant centers in the greater NYC area.

 **Planned timeline**